-As Diwali is celebrated on the new-moon (Amavasya) night, the darkest day of the month is the most significant day of the Diwali festival in north and west India.
+As Diwali is celebrated on the new-moon (Amavasya) night, the darkest day of the month, it is the most significant day of the Diwali festival in north and west India.
 Lakshmi is worshiped on this day, with a special puja performed in the evening.
 Lights and fireworks have a significant role to play in this festival the first impression that flashes through our minds is of multicolored and impressive fireworks, sprinkling various sorts of bright colored lights in the night sky.
 But, it is no secret that firecrackers affect our bodies and environment.

 Firecrackers cause extensive air pollution in a short amount of time, leaving metal particles, dangerous toxins, harmful chemicals and smoke in the air for hours and days.
 Some of the toxins never fully decompose or disintegrate, but rather hang around in the environment, poisoning all they come into contact with.
 Exposure to fine particles, like those found in smoke and haze is linked to negative health implications, such as coughing, wheezing, shortness of breath, asthma attacks and even heart attacks.
 Not to mention the noise pollution cause by exploding firecrackers.